pmdp/ownline/README.md

 ## ToDo

-- run daemon as a custom user with specific priviledges
+- run ownline-service daemon as a custom user with specific priviledges
 - SSL sockets with certificate verification
 - web interface on the server for send messages from a web UI to *ownline-service*
 - tests